Allison Smith with her work Untitled (blunt instruments) (2018) on view in Gallery 2. Photo: Israel Valencia

 Please plan to arrive at least 15 minutes in advance to allot for shuttle service from admissions to Gallery 2.

 Allison Smith has participated in solo exhibitions, installations, performances, and artist-led participatory projects at such institutions as the San Francisco Museum of Modern Art; Public Art Fund, Governors Island, New York; and the Arts Club of Chicago.
-She is an associate professor of art in the area of sculpture, installation, and site work at Carnegie Mellon University School of Art in Pittsburgh.
-Smith’s installation probing the topic of white nationalism is anchored by the newly commissioned work Untitled (blunt instruments) (2018), an assembly of cast-iron tiki torches recalling those recently used by white supremacists protesting the removal of a statue of Robert E. Lee in Charlottesville, Virginia.
+She is currently an associate professor of art in the area of sculpture, installation, and site work at Carnegie Mellon University School of Art in Pittsburgh, and has just been appointed the dean of fine arts at San Francisco’s California College of the Arts.